jbltx/OpenSpin/README.md

 ## Contributing

-OSEF uses a Git-flow source control workflow.
+OpenSpin uses a Git-flow source control workflow.

 1. Fork our develop branch
 2. Create a new feature branch